 Further, the Investment Manager's ESG data and research provider provides continuing analysis of the environmental, social and governance-related business practices of companies in which the Investment Manager invests on behalf of the product.
-This research is used to exclude companies from the portfolio where those companies are involved in certain sectors, in excess of certain thresholds, such as the manufacture of cluster bombs or land mines, the manufacture of tobacco products, or involvement in large-scale thermal coal extraction or coal-fired electricity generation.
+This research is used to exclude companies from the portfolio where those companies are involved in certain sectors, including but not limited to the PAB Exclusions set out in the EU Paris-Aligned Benchmark Regulations.